1961 Dixie 400: Race report

 Fireball Roberts would qualify at a speed of 136.924 mph to clinch the pole position.
 The average speed of the race was 125.384 mph.
 While Fireball Roberts, Nelson Stacy and Banjo Matthews would dominate the earliest parts of this event, the closing moments were a contest between Junior Johnson and David Pearson.
 These drivers had the monopoly on the first-place position throughout the race; tying with the 1960 Atlanta 500 with the fewest lead changes.

 The 267-lap race lasted three hours and eleven minutes.
-There were 42 American-born drivers on the grid out of the 46 who originally qualified for this event.
+There were 42 drivers on the grid out of the 46 who originally qualified for this event.
 Tommy Irwin would suffer from a bad piston in his vehicle that prevented him from starting the race; he was credited as the last-place finisher.
 Lee Reitzel would be the lowest-finishing driver to complete the entire event while Banjo Matthew's faulty engine prevented him from finishing in the top ten.
 Lap deficits were noticed between the top cars once Banjo dropped out; forcing the flagman to throw the white flag multiple times.
 Thirty thousand people would see David Pearson defeat Junior Johnson by five seconds.
 Fred Lorenzen's engine blew, spewing oil on the track.
 Lorenzen's car spun into a concrete retaining wall and Fireball Roberts narrowly missed him.
 Dave Mader spun into a guardrail, knocking him unconscious.

 This would be the last start for Jesse James Taylor, the same one that finished 2nd in the 1951 Southern 500, and then was critically injured at Lakewood that year.

-NASCAR originally made a bad judgment call and declared Bunkie Blackburn the winner.
-The reason behind this bad call was that one of David Pearson's laps were never officially counted; they decided to re-mark it as official.
-Most of the spectators had left by the time that Pearson was given the actual win.

 The transition to purpose-built racecars began in the early 1960s and occurred gradually over that decade.
 Changes made to the sport by the late 1960s brought an end to the "strictly stock" vehicles of the 1950s.

 Individual earnings for each driver ranged from the winner's share of $9,330 ($ when adjusted for inflation) to the last-place finisher's share of $200 ($ when adjusted for inflation).
 The total prize purse for this event was $39,960 ($ when adjusted for inflation).
 Six notable crew chiefs would take part in this race, including Ray Fox, Bud Allman and Shorty Johns.